Symptom checker

 These rules are not negotiable — they exist because they save lives

-- Firm, flat, clear surface — firm mattress meeting Australian standards (AS/NZS 8811.1); no pillows, doonas, bumpers, soft toys, nests, positioners, or wedges in the cot
+- Firm, flat, clear surface — firm mattress meeting Australian standards; no pillows, doonas, bumpers, soft toys, nests, positioners, or wedges in the cot

 - Smoke and vape free — before and after birth; even smoking outside significantly increases risk

-- Avoid overheating — dress baby in one more layer than an adult would be comfortable in at that temperature; a firm flat surface is safer than soft blankets; a wearable sleeping bag rated for the season is recommended
+- Avoid overheating — a wearable sleeping bag rated for the season is recommended

 - Breastfeed if possible — independently protective against SUDI/SIDS